yey-code/Moodify/DEPLOYMENT.md

 CLIENT_URL=https://your-vercel-app.vercel.app
 ```

-### Set Root Directory:
-- Go to Settings → Root Directory → Set to `server`
-- Start Command: `node index.js`
+**Note**: Get your Railway URL first, then add it to Spotify and Vercel settings.

+5. After setting environment variables, click **"Redeploy"**
-5. Click "Deploy" - Railway will give you a URL like `https://moodify-production.up.railway.app`
+6. Railway will give you a URL like `https://moodify-production.up.railway.app`

 ## Step 3: Deploy Frontend to Vercel